-The poll found that almost one third of people who bought more alcohol are worried about their own drinking or someone in their household’s drinking, and 28% are now drinking alcohol to cope with anxiety and stress.
-Experts are concerned about the harmful impacts this increased consumption could have on our nation’s health: “Increased drinking by people worried about COVID-19 might be good news for alcohol industry executives, but it’s certainly worrying news for our community’s health,” Giorgi says.
+The poll found that almost one third of people who bought more alcohol are worried about their own drinking or someone in their household’s drinking.
+Further, 28 percent are now drinking to cope with anxiety and stress.
+Experts are concerned about the harmful impacts this increased consumption could have on our nation’s health.

+“Increased drinking by people worried about COVID might be good news for alcohol industry executives,” Giorgi says.
+“But it’s worrying news for our community’s health.”

 The risks of too much booze

-“Too much alcohol can lead to a loss of collagen – which means more wrinkles,” says Hay.
+“Too much alcohol can lead to a loss of collagen… which means more wrinkles,” says Hay.
 “Drinking too much can also lead to weight gain around the mid-section.”

 “It is tempting to drink more at the moment – especially if you’re home-schooling your kids!” says Dent.
-“But also because of boredom – it’s a bit like Groundhog Day, right?
+“But also because of boredom.
+It’s a bit like Groundhog Day, right?
 But I’m actually quite concerned, from a health perspective, as to how many people are going to have issues because of excess alcohol consumption after COVID-19.”